kayjeee/react-group-capstone1/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project don't hesitate to give it a start. ⭐️
+If you like this project don't hesitate to give it a star. ⭐️

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>